Transaction Attributes Extended table

 Cancellations

-To add extended attributes for cancelled items
+To add extended attributes for canceled items

 1. Open the Transaction Attributes Extended table in the SQL editor.